quiknode-labs/qn-guide-examples/QuickAlerts/Twitter_bot/README.md

 ### Step 4️⃣ - Running the bot🏃‍♂️💨

-Up until this point, you have created a server with Express.js that listens to incoming POST requests and makes a tweet with the Twitter API, hosted it with Ngrok, and set up a QuickAlert.
+Up until this point, you have created a QuickAlert and set up a server with Express.js and Ngrok that listens to incoming POST requests and makes a tweet with the Twitter API when a QuickAlert sends a notification to our Webhook destination.

 Since it could take a while for someone to create a liquidity pool on Ethereum mainnet, we'll showcase how this should look, given one occurs.
 You can replicate this behavior by creating your own liquidity pool and testing it on a testnet like Goerli or Sepolia.